cioran0/chuckfact/README.md

 6. Uses an imported toggle react component (code is about teamwork and using tools)
 7. Chuck Norris Facts
 8. Dark theme Color palette inspired largely by VS Code
+9. Is/will be deployed using vercel cloud PaaS

 So basically, shows I can do front end work.
 Also, and perhaps more importantly, I like Invasion USA.

 Have a nice day!
+Mike